MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/Review-Scratch.md

 [Play the game: Christmas Card and Game 2018](https://scratch.mit.edu/projects/264093902/)

-In the game, you deliver cole or gifts to houses that are marked naughty or nice.
-You control "**Santa Daddy's**" sleigh while you or a second player control "**Santa Daddy's Little Helper**" to launch cole or gifts.
+In the game, you deliver coal or gifts to houses that are marked naughty or nice.
+You control "**Santa Daddy's**" sleigh while you or a second player control "**Santa Daddy's Little Helper**" to launch coal or gifts.

 ---